GFCI 101 – How They Work and What You Need to Know

 by Feb 10, 2022

 Ground Fault Circuit Interrupters (GFCI) are safety devices used to protect people from shock and electrocution.
 There are two types of devices.
 One is a a receptacle, commonly called an outlet, which has a test button and reset button.
 The other device is a special breaker.
 Both will trip if they sense a reduction of electricity going in.
-It is important to understand how they work and what you need to know about them.
+Homeowners should understand how they work and what they need to know about them.

 How they work

-In order to understand a GFCI, it helps to understand the basics of electricity.
+In order to understand a GFCI, start with understanding the basics of electricity.

 Why you need GFCI